LivewareProblems/Orion/README.md

 # Orion

-**Warning** The real data and tracing does not work.
-You can run it to see fake data, but we are tired, we had both weekend full of family stuff to do....

-So honestly, it is broken.
-That is life.
-Will probably fix in the future cause i need it, but not now

-Oh and there are no tests.
-We simply had too much family needs during weekends.
-Life is life.
+**Warning** This is beta/alpha software.
+It works, it runs, but it is really rough and there are no tests.
+You have been warned

 ## What is Orion ?